-Any scheme proposed under CI or CII that is able to accommodate more than one dwelling unit, must also address identified eligible local need and be affordable with occupation restricted to local people in perpetuity, unless:
+Such development must also address identified local need and be affordable with occupation restricted to local people in perpetuity, unless:

-- III. it is not financially viable, although the intention will still be to maximise the proportion of affordable homes within viability constraints; or - IV. it would provide more affordable homes than are needed in the parish and the adjacent parishes, now and in the near future: in which case (also subject to viability considerations), a financial contribution 102 will be required towards affordable housing needed elsewhere in the National Park.
+- III. it changes the use of a building to a single dwelling unit; or - IV. it is not financially viable, although the intention will still be to maximise the proportion of affordable homes within viability constraints; or - it would provide more affordable homes than are needed in that part of the National Park, now and in the near future: in which case (also subject to viability considerations), a financial contribution 102 will be required towards affordable housing needed elsewhere.